MicroOffice RoadRunner: Specifications

 The RoadRunner is a clamshell laptop measuring 11.5 by 7.8 by 3 in.
 The laptop's liquid-crystal display measures 9.3 by 1.3 in, with a resolution of 480 by 64 directly addressable pixels, or 80 columns by 8 rows of text.
 Text characters are formed by a 5 by 7 dot matrix with an additional row and column of dots separating characters.
 The dot-matrix letterforms feature no descenders.
 The laptop was built into a clamshell form factor both to protect the screen from abrasion and to allow for aftermarket display upgrades in the form of replacement display assemblies.
 The display assembly itself is connected to a ratcheting hinge, allowing the user to pivot it at multiple oblique angles without the weight of the housing causing it to fall back entirely.
 The laptop overall weighs roughly 5 lb—10 oz of which is taken up by the nickel–cadmium battery, which can power the RoadRunner for up to 8 hours.

 The RoadRunner's keyboard sports 73 keys, 14 of which are reserved for function (colored light tan and dark tan, respectively).
 The key switches are full-travel and of the linear variety, while the keyboard layout is modeled after that of the IBM Selectric typewriter.
 The key caps are concavely sculpted and have a matte finish.

-The RoadRunner carries a CMOS-based Zilog Z80A processor clocked at 2.5 MHz; its performance was rated on par with NEC's PC-8201 portable.
+For a microprocessor, the RoadRunner uses National Semiconductor's NSC800D, a CMOS-based version of Zilog's Z80A processor, clocked at 2.5 MHz.
+The performance of the NSC800D was rated on par with NEC's PC-8201 portable.
 The laptop has 16 KB of built-in read-only memory, burned onto which is a custom implementation of version 2.2 of the CP/M operating system with added background printing capability; a phone book application; a basic text editor; a VT100-compatible terminal emulator; and a scheduler utility that takes advantage of the computer's real-time clock to alert the user of an event at a set time.
 The laptop also has 48 KB of on-board static CMOS random-access memory.
 Additional RAM can be added to the laptop in the form of cartridges inserted into any of the four slots above the keyboard, in 16 KB, 32 KB, and 64 KB varieties.
 These RAM cartridges can also be purposed by the laptop as RAM drives, each accessible by CP/M as drives A through D (as marked beside each cartridge slot).
 A lithium battery in each RAM cartridge keeps the contents of data intact for roughly five years.
 The RoadRunner supports a total of 256 KB RAM.